 Things I liked:

 - Because the main plot is so simple all characters and their developments are amazing.
 All of them have their own voice, their own personality and keep evolving and keep you intrigued until the end.

 - Thorn.
 Thorn is a strong female character but with a twist.
-She is not the typical strong female character that is the best fighter to ever walk this earth, the most beautiful woman to ever walk the earth and who think that loves is something stupid and not for her.
-No, she tall, muscular, with scars and a weird hair cut.
-She is a fighter and a killer but you get to see her become one through hard training and strong will.
+She is not the typical strong female character that is the best fighter and the most beautiful woman to ever walk the earth and who think that loves is something stupid and not for her.
+No, she is tall, muscular, with scars and a weird hair cut.
+She is a fighter and a killer, but you get to see her become one through hard training and strong will.
 And when she falls in love?
-She is afraid of it, yes, but when the times comes she doesn’t shy away from it, she embraces it and doesn’t mind showing a more gentle side of her.
+She is afraid of it, yes, but when the times come she doesn’t shy away from it, she embraces it and doesn’t mind showing a more gentle side of her.
 That was very nice to see.

 - Brand is our second main character and the opposite of Thorn.
 He is a sweet boy that wants to be a soldier but deep down he just wants to be a good person and do good no matter what.